Empowering Strengths,

 • Parenting neurodivergent children—whether autistic, ADHD, or AuDHD—comes with unique challenges that require tailored knowledge and support.
 I offer one-on-one consultations with parents and practical workshops that respond directly to the real-world concerns raised by parents, helping families thrive at home, at school, and in their communities.

-• I provide one-on-one consultations with neurodivergent adults that centre on their unique strengths, interests, and lived experience as an autistic, ADHD or AuDHD individual.
-I also offer practical workshops for neurodivergent individuals to explore common challenges and support skill-building and confidence for thriving in both personal and professional life.
+• I provide one-on-one support for neurodivergent teens (12–17 years) and adults, centring each person’s unique strengths, interests, and lived experience as an autistic, ADHD, or AuDHD individual.
+Together, we explore practical strategies to navigate common challenges, build confidence, and develop skills that support wellbeing and authentic thriving in both personal and professional life.

 My Office